linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 the price of the down-and-in barrier call option can also be incorporated in the case  when the barrier is never touched and the option pays some rebate.  (the present  value of this rebate is given above).
 For compact solutions for all remaining types of  barrier options can be found under Haug (1998).

-The value of the rebate at the option maturity can be obtained by integrating the  restricted density function below from which the down barrier  $H=L$    to infinity.
+The value of the rebate $\$a_t$$ the option maturity can be obtained by integrating the  restricted density function below from which the down barrier  $H=L$    to infinity.
 $$
 \phi(x\, | \,Y_{\tau}>b)=f(x)-\left(\frac{L}{S}\right)^{2\nu/\sigma^{2}}f(x-2b)\qquad\mathrm{for}\;x>b,
 $$